nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to _3000_ student without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should work in computer with `32-bit` or `64-bit` processor.
 5. Should run on user computer with double-click - no installer or additional libraries required.